 NOTE – USLP does not replicate the TC Space Data Link Protocol (reference [E6]) feature that allows the All Frames Generation Function to deliver more than one Transfer Frame at a time.

-When reference [6] is used as the Synchronization and Channel Coding Sublayer, the All Frames Generation Function may request the Synchronization and Channel Coding Sublayer to perform systematic retransmissions of a data unit as described in 2.4.2, unless the data unit contains a USLP Frame carrying service data on the Expedited Service.
+When reference [6] is used as the Synchronization and Channel Coding Sublayer, the All Frames Generation Function may request the Synchronization and Channel Coding Sublayer to perform repeated transmissions of a data unit i.e., “systematic retransmissions”as described in 2.4.2, unless the data unit contains a USLP Frame carrying service data on the Expedited Service (i.e., Type-BD frame in COP-1).

 NOTES